sfoust/ModularLogicComponents/README.md

 # ModularLogicComponents
-A set of single purpose Unity Components that can used to create complex gameplay.
+A set of single purpose Unity Components that can be used to create complex gameplay.